almostahexagon2/lri/vocabulary.md

 ### "o"
 When "o" is used at the end of a word or compound, it makes it an noun.
 To say the word "noun" use "namo o".
 The word for thing is "ojo".

+## Grammical words
+### ex
+"ex" is the equivlant of "(w)h*" in english. "ex" is most often used without an ending because it can be inferred from context.
+"Aq djelu exo?" means "You are doing what?".
+"Aq exu?" means the same thing.
+"Aq ju exa?" means "You are whaty."
+Think about it like.
+"What adjectives can describe you?"
+### ka
+### kjo
+### tje
 ## Numbers

 ## Pronouns